ArachnaDude/deck-of-cards/README.md

 ## Using the deck of cards

-    factoryDeck()
+    $ const <your-variable-name-here> = new Deck();

+Instantiates a new, randomly shuffled array, containing 52 cards by default.
+Access this array by adding:

+    .deckOfCards

+to your variable name.

+---

+    .factoryDeck()

-Returns a "factory new" deck of cards: ordered from Ace - King; Hearts, Clubs, Diamonds and Spades.
+Resets the deck into a "factory new" deck of 52 cards.
+Cards are ordered Ace to King, and Hearts, Clubs, Diamonds, Spades.

-    shuffle()

-Returns a randomly shuffled deck of cards.
+---

+    .shuffle()

+Shuffles the deck randomly.
 Randomness is achieved with Fisher-Yates shuffling algorithm.

 ---

+    .deal()

+Returns and removes the "top card" (the last element of the deck of cards array).
+Note that this card remains gone until the desk is reset.

+    .toggleJokers()

+Toggles jokers on/off, prints current boolean status to console, and deals a new shuffled deck with jokers included/excluded.

 ## TODO

 - Create the deck of cards - DONE
 - Create a shuffle function that randomly re-orders the deck - DONE
-- Create a draw card function that removes the card from the "top" of the deck
+- Create a draw card function that removes the card from the "top" of the deck - DONE
-- Create a function that resets the deck to "factory new" order.
+- Create a function that resets the deck to "factory new" order. - DONE
 - Create "pick a card, any card" function that removes one random card from the deck
+- Create a toggle to include/exclude jokers from the deck - DONE